Kukshi Assembly constituency

-Kukshi Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
+Kukshi is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 It was founded in 1951 as one of the 79 Vidhan Sabha constituencies of the erstwhile Madhya Bharat state.
 It is reserved for candidates of the Scheduled tribes.

 Overview

 Kukshi (constituency number 198) is one of the 7 Vidhan Sabha constituencies located in Dhar district.
 This constituency covers the Kukshi nagar panchayat and part of Kukshi tehsil of the district.